mathewgomas-alfred/mathewgomas.io/user_manual/painting_with_assistants.rst

 .. image:: /images/assistants/Assistants_2_point_perspective.png

 2 Point Perspective
     A 2 point perspective is set up using 2 vanishing point and 1 vertical parallel ruler.
 Often, putting the vanishing points outside the frame a little can decrease the strength of it.
+You can also use a :ref:`assistant_2_point` Ruler to set this one up very quickly.

 .. image:: /images/assistants/Assistants_2_pointperspective_02.png